ignite/cli/docs/docs/guide/05-scavenge/04-messages.md

 ## Commit solution message

-The commit solution message requires the following fields:
+The "commit solution" message requires the following fields:

 * Solution hash - the scrambled solution
 * Solution scavenger hash - the hash of the combination of the solution and the